drivetribe/fuck-this/README.md

 `count` will now be initialised as `1`.

 With reducers, we can use this capability to (for instance) bind an API endpoint.
-If we're calling an async endpoint, it means we'll need async reducers.
+But if we're calling an async endpoint, we'll need async reducers.
 Which, luckily...

 ### Asynchronous reducers